johann-solo/oliveandmango.github.io/_posts/blog/2017-08-07-roasted-vegatable-frittata.md

 ### Directions

-1. Preheat oven to 425 &deg; F
+1. Preheat oven to 425 ° F

-1. Toss all the veggies excluding the garlic on a sheet pan with the olive oil and salt and pepper.
+2. Toss all the veggies excluding the garlic on a sheet pan with the olive oil and salt and pepper.

-1. Roast for 15 minutes then remove and toss the veggies and add the garlic and roast for another 15 minutes or until the veggies are nice and golden brown.
-Remove from the oven once done and set aside and REDUCE oven temp to 350 &deg; F after the veggies are out of the oven.
+3. Roast for 15 minutes then remove and toss the veggies and add the garlic and roast for another 15 minutes or until the veggies are nice and golden brown.
+Remove from the oven once done and set aside and REDUCE oven temp to 350 ° F after the veggies are out of the oven.

-1. In the meantime heat up a medium sized skillet to medium heat and add the chopped bacon and pan-fry until golden and crispy, then remove with slotted spoon and set on plate lined with a paper towel.
+4. In the meantime heat up a medium sized skillet to medium, add the remaining 1 tbsp of olive oil and the chopped bacon and pan-fry until golden and crispy, then remove with slotted spoon and set on plate lined with a paper towel.
 Set aside.

-1. In a large mixing bowl whisk together the eggs, cream, Parmesan, and the salt and pepper.
+5. In a large mixing bowl whisk together the eggs, cream, Parmesan, and the salt and pepper.

-1. In a 10 inch oven proof sauté pan, melt the butter on medium-low heat and sauté the chive/green onions for a minute and then add the roasted veggies and bacon and toss well.
+6. In a 10 inch oven proof sauté pan, melt the butter on medium-low heat and sauté the chive/green onions for a minute and then add the roasted veggies and bacon and toss well.

-1. Pour in the egg mixture and cook for 2 minutes without stirring.
+7. Pour in the egg mixture and cook for 2 minutes without stirring.
 Then transfer to oven and bake for 20-30 minutes until frittata is set and puffy.
 Remove and sprinkle with the cheddar cheese and bake for another 2-3 minutes until cheese is melted.
 Once cheese is melted I like to turn the oven to broil for a few minutes to get it nice and browned and a little crisp around the edges.

-1. Remove and cut into wedges.
+8. Remove and cut into wedges.

 <br>
 ![Roasted Vegetable Frittata](/images/uploads/2017_08_07_vegetable_frittata_6.jpg)